rampi/properties-util/README.md

 - Allow to extend (eg. XML source, HTTP source, etc.)
 - Optimize performance by allowing to inject values on compile time
 - Include as maven dependecy
+- Be able to specify bundle resources like packages or properties file

 # Contributors
 - Robinson Mesino